jptweb/IGME-110-Fall-2025/weekly/igme110-ai-brainstorming-exercise.md

 ## ⚠️ IMPORTANT: How to Submit
 **You ONLY need to post in Slack (Step 8 above) by end of class today!**
+- Post YOUR idea as a new message in the channel
+- Reply to at least ONE classmate's post using "Reply in thread"
 - No myCourses submission needed
-- I'll check Slack threads for participation credit
+- I'll check Slack for participation credit
 - Must be posted by end of day to receive credit

 ---